Pipes of War

 ‘Now silence, I must continue my work,’ he said, turning to one of his workers.
 ‘Sedate them.’

 Suds groggily opened his eyes, his head aching and his vision blurry.
 As the room came into focus, he turned to address his fellow grime fighter.
 However, to his surprise, he found himself quite alone.
-At first he panicked, thinking Limescale had taken Flush, but then he spotted a note stuck to the chair next to him, which he opened and read.
+At first, he panicked, thinking Limescale had taken Flush, but then he spotted a note stuck to the chair next to him, which he took off and read.

-Meanwhile, back in the base, Flush was busy telling Captain Clean and HyJean what had happened over a bowl of cereal, which he had felt necessary to eat since he hadn’t eaten in a while.
+Meanwhile, back in the base, Flush was busy telling Captain Clean and HyJean what had happened over a bowl of cereal, which he had felt necessary to prepare before he filled them in, since he hadn’t eaten in a while.

 ‘So let me get this straight.
-This creature is capturing scientists to build some sort of machine and Mick is still trapped inside the reservoir?’ asked Captain Clean.
+This tall, grey man… creature, thing is capturing scientists to build some sort of machine and Mick is still trapped inside the reservoir?’ asked Captain Clean.

 ‘Yep,’ said Flush.
 ‘That’s about the size of it.’